Tuesday, 18 May 2010

 Summertime - Oriental Magpie Robin sunbathing

-My home town Raub is at 3º 47' north to equatorial with hot tropical climate, so summer is almost all year round.
+My home town Raub is 3º 47' north of the equator, hot tropical climate, so summer is almost all year round.

 This Juvenile Magpie Robin was found spreading its wings and tail feathers at 2.26pm hot 35ºc afternoon sun.
-It stay there for about 2 minutes oblivious of my camera.
+It stays there for about 2 minutes, oblivious of my camera.

 Why bird sunbathing?.
-Ornithologist have their theories ;
+Ornithologist have their own theories:

-1. Feather maintenance - helping dislodge feather parasites - eg. fleas, lice, ticks.
+1. Feather maintenance - helping dislodge feather parasites - eg. Fleas, lice, and ticks.

-2. To reduces the amount of metabolic energy to maintain a constant body temperature of around 40ºC.
+2. To reduce the amount of metabolic energy to maintain a constant body temperature of around 40ºC.

-3. Ultra-violet in sunlight involve in vitamin D conversion.
+3. Ultra-violet sunlight is involved in vitamin D conversion.

-Juvenile Magpie Robin sunbathing.
-The temperature was so hot that it seen here panting with open bill.
+Juvenile Magpie Robin sunbathes.
+The temperature was so hot that it was seen here panting with open bills.

 Murai Sunbathing